Need another category? Click here or call us at (866) 345-6784.

 File a First Report of Injury

 You have two years from the date of your job-related injury in Fargo to file for workers’ compensation.
 If your illness or injury happened recently, report the doctor’s findings to your employer within seven days of the event.
 All parties involved must file a First Report of Injury online with Workforce Safety & Insurance within that time.
-Weekly benefits for lost wages start at $376 per week, but your salary for the last year and percentage of disability get taken into account.
+Weekly benefits for lost wages start at $376 per week, but your salary for the last year and your percentage of disability get taken into account.
 It’s possible to receive as much as 110% of your lost wages with medical coverage, mileage, and out-of-pocket costs included.

 Timeline and Other Information